-Wynn Resorts (NASDAQ:WYNN) crossed under its 10-day moving average of $122.76 on a volume of 415K shares.
-This may provide swing traders with an opportunity for a short position, as such a crossover often suggests lower prices in the near term.
+Today, shares of Wynn Resorts (NASDAQ:WYNN) have fallen below their 10-day MA of $130.36 on a volume of 1.5 million shares.
+Swing traders may find an opportunity for a short position, as such a crossover often suggests lower prices in the near term.

 Wynn Resorts Limited owns and operates luxury hotels and destination casino resorts in Las Vegas, Nevada and in Macau, China.
 The resorts features guest rooms and suits, restaurants, golf courses, and on-site luxury automotive dealerships.

 Wynn Resorts (NASDAQ:WYNN) has potential upside of 25.4% based on a current price of $128.64 and analysts' consensus price target of $161.33.
 The stock should find initial resistance at its 50-day moving average (MA) of $138.85 and further resistance at its 200-day MA of $170.04.